jlherren/andeo-lunch/README.md

 Run these from the root directory.

-- `yarn check` Performs various checks that should be run before committing,
+- `npm run check` Performs various checks that should be run before committing,
   including:
-    - Check for duplicate Yarn packages
     - Lint all the code
     - Run the backend tests